 ****UPDATE: On March 21, 2022, the City Council selected Map 106 for adoption via Ordinance 2022-2.
 As required by law, the website will remain in place for ten years for archive purposes, but new map submissions are no longer being accepted.*****

 The most detailed way to view the election map is using the interactive review map.
 The link takes you to a website where you can view adopted map 106 and zoom in and out to see the map details.

 ***** Will I get to vote for City Council in November 2022?

-If you reside in District 1 or District 4 (use the Interactive Map above to determine your district) and are registered to vote at that address, you may vote for the City Council seat for your district in the November 2020 general municipal election.
+If you reside in District 2 or District 3 (use the Interactive review map above to determine your district) and are registered to vote at that address, you may vote for the City Council seat for your district in the November 2022 general municipal election.
 Every registered Selma voter will be able to vote for the Mayor.

 Where can I find more information about the districting process that was held for the City of Selma?

 District Based Elections first began in Selma with the 2020 Elections.
 Prior to 2020, elections were based on the at-large election system.